Last updated in December 2020

 Table of Contents

-How to live cheaply: Change your mindset and plan ahead
+How to live cheaply on next to nothing: Change your mindset and plan ahead

 First and foremost, learning how to live cheaply requires you to change your mindset.
 Embrace frugality and you will understand that having money does not make your happy.
 Equally, not having money does not mean you have to be unhappy.
 It is a choice that is yours to make!